mpriyanka2704/Sitetheory-Docs/README.md

-# Gutensite-Docs
+# Sitetheory-Docs
-Documentation for the Gutensite Framework and CMS
+Documentation for the Sitetheory Framework and CMS Platform